About the Reconnecting Communities Institute

 Our Team

-The RCI technical assistance team is a partnership of 14 organizations, including nonprofits and disadvantaged business enterprises, with expertise across urban planning, communications, environmental justice, adult learning, civil engineering, and other subjects.
+The RCI technical assistance team is a partnership of 12 organizations with expertise across urban planning, communications, adult learning, civil engineering, and other subjects.